meepingsnesroms/Mu/hwTestSuite/readme.md

 In the hex viewer registers that are not safe to read will say "UNSAFE" instead of a hex value, the main unsafe reads are the uart registers.

 There is almost no memory, 4KB stack on some devices.
+For some reason the official FileClose(FileHandle) crashes with "Fatal Exeption" on Clie Peg-SL10 and "illegal instruction 19F0 at 00000002" on Tungsten E and black screen reboot on Palm T|X, I think that it corrupts the stack triggering a jump to 0x00000000.